Ali-Sayed-Salehi/drs-llm/README.md

 ## Testing and Deployment
-First modify the env variables in the prod.env and test.env.
+First modify the env variables in the `drs-llm/deply/prod.env` and test.env.
-The system needs at least two GPUs the cuda device numbers of which have to be given in the env files.
+The system needs at least two GPUs.
+Give the cuda device numbers of each one in the env files.

-All the services have compose files.
-You can build and start them just how you would do with docke compose.
-When using the compose.sh script, it's the same but all the compose files are passed in by default so you just have to name services and the environment you want.
+All the services have docker-compose files.
+When using the compose.sh script, all the compose files are passed in by default so you just have to name services and the environment you want and the docker compose flags you want.

 ```bash
 cd deploy